 You can share a font library with your team by storing it within a local Dropbox or Google Drive shared folder.

-To create a font library, simply click the ⊕ New Library button at the right bottom corner.
+To create a font library, simply click the + button at the right bottom corner.

 Enter a name for your font library in the dialog.
 Then choose where you want to save this font library, click Save button to save it after you decided.

 Now try adding some font files to this newly created font library, you can do that by simple drag and drop.

 The following font formats are supported:

 Like Playlist organizes songs, Fontlist helps you organize font files.
-Even better, you have the ability to create nested fontlists, and thus better organizing fonts.
+Even better, you can organize fonts in in a more efficient way by creating nested fontlists.

 To create a fontlist, right-click on a font library, and select New Fontlist from the context menu to do just that.
 If you want to add a font to this fontlist, drag a font from your library onto its name.
 You can add each font to multiple fontlists.